Peak oil: Possible consequences

-The wide use of fossil fuels has been one of the most important stimuli of economic growth and prosperity since the industrial revolution, allowing humans to participate in takedown, or the consumption of energy at a greater rate than it is being replaced.
-Some believe that when oil production decreases, human culture and modern technological society will be forced to change drastically.
-The impact of peak oil will depend heavily on the rate of decline and the development and adoption of effective alternatives.
+The wide use of fossil fuels has been one of the most important stimuli of economic growth and prosperity since the Industrial Revolution, allowing humans to participate in takedown, or the consumption of energy at a greater rate than it is being replaced.
+Some theorize that when oil production significantly decreases, human culture and modern technological society will be forced to change drastically.
+A rise in oil prices as a result of peak oil could severely impact the cost of transport, food, heating, and electricity globally.
+A recent example of this has been seen since Russia's invasion of Ukraine in 2022; a global spike in oil and energy prices exacerbated the global energy crisis (2021–present).